satyamrs00/password_guy/README.md

 The HTML files uses **jinja syntax** for better management.
 **Bootstrap** is also used for easier implementation of css, and maintain a consistency over the pages.

+There are 6 HTML pages in this directory.
+Of which, one is layout that is extended for every other HTML pages so that I dont have to copy paste those lines of code.
+That would just make it cluttered and difficult to read. and that is a bad design.

 #### static/

 This folder includes favicon and a css file.
 Only basic css functionality is given through the file.
 Most of css is used through bootstrap only.
+Favicon is downloaded directly through the internet.

 ## Extras